top of page

 • The University of Florida's Extension Office (UF/IFAS Hillsborough Extension), also runs workshops both In-Person and on Zoom.
 For a nominal fee, Hillsborough County and City of Tampa residents will learn how to put everyday food waste and organic materials to work for them.

-• Check out future composting workshop dates hosted by the UF/IFAS Extension Office here.
+• Check out future composting and other workshops such as Vermicomposting, Microirrigation and Rainwater Harvesting hosted by the UF/IFAS Extension Office here.

 • More information on starting your own compost can be found here

-• Some community gardens, such as Seminole Community Garden accept neighbors' food waste.
+• Some community gardens, such as Seminole Heights Community Gardens accept neighbors' food waste.

-• If you do not wish to participate in the City’s program, or live in an apartment or do not have space for a backyard compost bin, consider outsourcing your accepted waste to a private contractor.
+• If you do not wish to participate in the City’s program, live in an apartment, or do not have space for a backyard compost bin, consider outsourcing your accepted organic waste to a private contractor.
 For a monthly fee, your compostable waste will be collected from your home or business.

 Paper Recycling Bin